tusharsadhwani/blog/src/pages/post/ast.md

 Essentially, all your code represents a tree of data.
 And that tree is called the **Abstract Syntax Tree**.
 Each programming language has its own AST representation, but the idea is always the same.

-And to be able to create tools that do things like auto-format your code, or find subtle bugs automatically, you need ASTs to be able to meaningfully read through find items or patterns inside the code and act on it.
+To be able to create tools that do things like auto-format your code, or find subtle bugs automatically, you need ASTs to be able to meaningfully read through the code, find items or patterns inside the code, and act on them.

 ## Python's `ast` module